chickadeebird/LinearDeblur/README.md

 This will create a separate image of stars that can be used to replace any stars that have been removed using other tools such as StarNet2.
 This will likely remove any small galaxies not detected by the Pixinsight star detector.

+# Algorithm 4 - Denoise (an out of context maching learning denoising algorithm)

+This is a denoising algorithm for nonlinear images.
+This is a test of the deblurring model to see if it can also act as a denoising model.
+The denoising seems to work relatively well and may find itself as part of a group of denoising models that I have implemented.
+This is included in this script only because the machine learning executable is the same as for the deblurring algorithms above, with the addition of the training weights (which is a relatively small file).

 ## Uses

 The script works on stars that are linearly blurred, oblong, egg-shaped, etc.